syncfusion-content/fileformat-docs/File-Formats/DocIO/Create-Word-document-in-Blazor.md

 ![Blazor Server-side output Word document](Blazor_Images/Blazor_Output.png)

+T> You can also refer to this [video](https://www.youtube.com/watch?v=yVfDlpewbpU) to learn how to create a Word document in the Blazor Server-Side application.

 ## Client-side application

 Step 1: Create a new C# Blazor Client-Side application project.
 Select Blazor App from the template and click the Next button.